 – names, email addresses, job titles and phone numbers supplied in a work context

-– CVs submitted in applications for grants or trustee or staff positions (CVs of unsuccessful applicants are deleted from our systems annually)
+– CVs and applications submitted in applications for grants or trustee or staff positions (CVs of unsuccessful applicants are deleted from our systems annually)

 We also gather standard internet user information from visitors to our website.
 For further details please see ‘Cookies’ and ‘Google Analytics’ below.

-We may gather sensitive personal data in relation to grants made or applications for staff or trustee positions in order to monitor our own performance regarding diversity, equity and inclusion.
-Such data will be immediately anonymised and will play no part in any individual grant or job decision.
+We may process sensitive personal data in relation to our grant making in order to monitor our own performance regarding diversity, equity and inclusion.
+We may also gather sensitive personal data as part of our application process for staff or trustee positions; this data will be immediately anonymised and will play no part in any job decision.

 How we will use personal information

-We may publish details of our grants to the 360Giving Standard on our website, in our newsletter, through 360Giving and elsewhere as we consider appropriate.
+We may publish details of our grants to the 360Giving Standard, which does not include personal information, on our website, in our newsletter, through 360Giving and elsewhere as we consider appropriate.

-Like most websites, this site uses Google Analytics (GA) to track user interaction.
-We use this data to determine the number of people using our site, to better understand how they find and use our web pages and to see their journey through the website.
+We may use Google Analytics (GA) to track user interaction with our website.
+We would use this data to determine the number of people using our site, to better understand how they find and use our web pages and to see their journey through the website.

 Disabling cookies on your internet browser will stop GA from tracking any part of your visit to pages within this website.